 Chocolate ganache is basically equal parts chocolate and heavy cream.
 What’s not to love, right?
 So to make homemade ganache:

-- Grab a heavy bottomed pot and heat heavy cream.
+- Heat heavy cream in a heavy-bottomed saucepan.
 Don’t boil, just heat through until it starts to bubble a little around the edges and it’s hot.

 - Place chopped chocolate into a bowl and pour hot cream over top.
 Let sit for a few minutes.

 - Slowly start to stir chocolate into cream.

 - Stir until cream and chocolate are combined and everything is nice and smooth.
-Allow to cool for about 5 minutes and then pour over your cooled Bundt cake.
+Allow to cool for about 5 minutes and then pour over your cooled cake.
 It’s kinda magical watching this come together into a lush, rich chocolate glaze.

 Can I Use Another Topping Instead of Ganache?